People use Chinese mallow for constipation, kidney failure, and diabetes, but there is no good scientific evidence to support these uses.

 Diabetes: Chinese mallow might lower blood sugar.
-Taking Chinese mallow extract along with diabetesmedications used to lower blood sugar might cause your blood sugar to go too low.
+Taking Chinese mallow extract along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.

 Surgery: Chinese mallow might affect blood sugar levels.
 There is some concern that it might make blood sugar control difficult during and after surgery.
 Stop taking Chinese mallow at least 2 weeks before a scheduled surgery.